Pasquotank County High School

-Pasquotank County High School is a school in Elizabeth City, Pasquotank County, North Carolina, United States.
+Pasquotank County High School (PCHS) is a school in Elizabeth City, Pasquotank County, North Carolina, United States.
 PCHS's mascot is the Panther.
 Its school colors are navy blue and silver.
-It is one of three high schools in the Elizabeth City-Pasquotank Public Schools system; the other (sometimes considered a rival) is Northeastern High School.
-PCHS was established in 2000 to relieve the population of Northeastern High; however, all members of the senior class of 2001 remained at Northeastern, making the class of 2002 the first graduating class of Pasquotank County High.
-The class of 2004 was the first group of students to start at the school as freshmen and graduate from there, spending all four years as PCHS Panthers.
+It is one of three high schools in the Elizabeth City-Pasquotank Public Schools system; the other being (sometimes considered a rival) Northeastern High School.

+PCHS was established in 2000 to relieve the student population of Northeastern High School; however, all members of the senior class of 2001 remained at Northeastern, making the class of 2002 the first graduating class of Pasquotank County High School.
+The class of 2004 was the first group of students to start at Pasquotank County as freshmen and graduate, spending all four years as PCHS Panthers.